ISAIAH

 CHAPTER 59

 1. a.
-Sin separates us. b.
+Sin separates us from God. b.
 God turns His face from us and will not listen to us.

-2. We are ignorant of God and His paths.
-We don't know which way to go because of the darkness in us.
+2. We don\'t know which way to go because of our self-will and the multitude of our sins and darkness in us.

-5. He would leave His Spirit upon the people forever.
+5. God will leave His Spirit with the people forever.

 CHAPTER 60

-1. The Gentiles (Also, spiritually.
-We all worship the God of Israel spiritually now).
+1. The Gentiles will worship God at the altar of Israel.
+(Spiritually, we all worship the God of Israel now).

 CHAPTER 61